1. Activities Requiring IACUC Oversight

-- Any research, research training, experimentation, biological testing, and related activities involving live vertebrate animals and conducted at this Institution, or at another institution as a consequence of the sub-granting or subcontracting of a Public Health Service (PHS) conducted or supported activity by this Institution.
+- Any research, research training, experimentation, biological testing, and related activities involving live vertebrate animals and conducted at this Institution, or at another institution as a consequence of the sub-granting or subcontracting of a Public Health Service (PHS) conducted or supported the activity by this Institution.

-- Any research involving intact animal cadavers (i.e., whole dead body of a warm-blooded animal) from an extramural (i.e., non-UNC Charlotte) source.
+- Any research involving intact animal cadavers (i.e., the whole dead body of a warm-blooded animal) from an extramural (i.e., non-UNC Charlotte) source.